camhodges101/ftpsync/README.md

     5. client logging for troubleshooting
     6. Efficient transfer of duplicate files, duplicates are identified by SHA256 hash, duplicate files are only transferred once and then copied on file server
     7. All files have checksums (SHA256) to ensure they are transferred correctly without any missing data.
-    8. Terminal based GUI and Javascript based replacement.
+    8. Terminal based GUI and Javascript based replacement including list of unsynced files.

 # features to add
     1. Fix Known hosts check